chrisdevindev/chrisdcdev/README.md

 ### Founder of @DevInDev

 Lover of technology and programming.
-I’m currently working on Full Stack developer on **@TecNorth** I'm specializing in ReactJs,
+I’m currently working as Full Stack developer on **@TecNorth** I'm be specializing in ReactJs,
 React-Native and NodeJS, but I also have experience with:
  - Html;
  - CSS;